 - Serve with celery sticks and matzo crackers

-This recipe and photo was published with permission from Kenden Alfond, the editor and creator of Jewish Food Hero, a site that offers beautiful resources and plant-based menus for the Jewish holidays.
+This recipe and photo were published with permission from Kenden Alfond, the editor, and creator of Jewish Food Hero, a site that offers beautiful resources and plant-based menus for the Jewish holidays.